Bromont

 Quebec’s closest ski mountain from Montreal

-Bromont is the ski resort you choose when you want to ski this weekend without committing to a 2-hour drive.
-At 80 km from Montreal — 1 hour on Autoroute 10 when traffic cooperates — it is the most accessible alpine skiing in Quebec, which explains its consistent popularity with Montrealers who decide on Thursday that they want to ski on Saturday.
+Bromont is the ski resort you choose when you want to ski this weekend without committing to a two-hour drive.
+At 80 km from Montreal — 1 hour on Autoroute 10 when traffic cooperates — it is the most accessible alpine skiing in Quebec, which explains its consistent popularity with Montrealers who decide on Thursday that they want to be on the slopes by Saturday morning.
+The mountain rises from the gentle, lake-threaded countryside of the Eastern Townships: patchwork farmland, birch-forested ridges, and the blue-grey shadow of Lac Brome visible to the east on clear days.
+The approach down the autoroute, where the Appalachian foothills begin to assert themselves, already starts to feel like a departure from the city.

-Ski Bromont is not Quebec’s most spectacular mountain.
-The vertical drop (405 m) is modest compared to Mont-Tremblant or Mont-Sainte-Anne.
-But what it lacks in scale it compensates with density and infrastructure: 103 trails, snowmaking coverage on all major runs, and the largest lit ski area in Quebec — 163 illuminated hectares for night skiing until 22h.
-For a family with young children, or anyone who wants to ski from 8h to 22h and sleep in a nearby hotel, Bromont is genuinely excellent.
+Ski Bromont is not Quebec’s most spectacular mountain — the vertical drop of 405 m is modest against Mont-Tremblant or Mont-Sainte-Anne, and the runs do not have the wild exposure of the Laurentians at their best.
+But what it lacks in drama it compensates with density, infrastructure, and a genuine sense of welcome.
+One hundred and three trails, comprehensive snowmaking across all major runs, and the largest artificially lit ski area in Quebec — 163 illuminated hectares for night skiing until 22h — make Bromont a workhorse of a mountain that punches above its tier.
+For a family with young children, or anyone who wants to ski from 8h straight through to 22h and sleep in a hotel within a kilometre of the lifts, Bromont delivers.

 The waterpark